ArcGIS Blog

 Choose Your Toppings- Editing Tools

-Customized toolbars show the tools you choose.
+Customized toolbars display the tools you choose.

-Choose Your Sides- Selection and Snapping
+Choose Your Sides- Snapping Options

+In the snapping section, select the layers you want to snap to.
 Setting snappable layers from the start allows editors to jump straight into their workflows without the need to configure snapping options themselves.

 Add Ons- True Curves

-With the latest update, you can now create and update true curves.
-Enable True curves on the Editing toolbar to reveal new drawing tools like Arc segment, Endpoint arc segment, and Bezier curve segment*.
-These are great for mapping features like winding roads, river banks, or streams.
+With the latest update to ArcGIS Online, you can now create and update true curves.
+Enable True curves on the editing toolbar to reveal new drawing tools like Arc segment, Endpoint arc segment, and Bezier curve segment*.
+These are great for mapping features like winding roads, river banks, or cul-de-sacs.

 *At the time of writing, Bezier curves will be densified.